The Last Graduate

 The Last Graduate is a 2021 fantasy novel written by American author Naomi Novik following Galadriel "El" Higgins, a half-Welsh, half-Indian sorceress, who must survive to graduation while controlling her destructive abilities at the fabled school of black magic, the Scholomance.
-It was published by Del Rey on September 28, 2021 and is the second of The Scholomance trilogy.
-The first book of the series, A Deadly Education, was released on September 29, 2020.
+It was published by Del Rey on September 28, 2021 and is the second book of The Scholomance Trilogy.
+The first of the series, A Deadly Education, was released on September 29, 2020.

 Although written for adults, The Last Graduate won the 2022 Lodestar Award, awarded by the World Science Fiction Convention for the best young adult science fiction or fantasy book of the past year.

 Plot

 Following the events of A Deadly Education, El and her friends begin their senior year.
 The student body is troubled to learn from incoming freshmen that Bangkok enclave vanished mysteriously, along with everyone inside at the time.
 No one has taken responsibility, but the wizard community is on high alert, and a war between enclaves may be brewing.

 Meanwhile, El is faintly outraged to discover that she has been assigned a punishingly difficult courseload and, strangely, put into a homeroom with eight freshmen.
 On her first day with them, they are attacked by a mal in the classroom.
 To her own surprise, El is unwilling to abandon the younger students and kills the mal with mana she had been saving for graduation.
 Over the weeks that follow, El and the eight freshmen are relentlessly targeted by mal attacks which El fights off.

 El finds her supplies of mana dwindling and reluctantly asks for help from Chloe Rasmussen, a girl from the New York enclave.
 El believes Chloe will grant her access to the New Yorkers’ pool of shared mana because of El’s nebulous involvement with Orion, who is the son of a prominent New York sorceress.
 Chloe obliges, but also startles El by asking to join her alliance with Aadhya and Liu - a request which Chloe would only make if she genuinely believed it would help her survive graduation.
 As the end of term draws nearer, El becomes close with not only Chloe, but also members of other alliances as they exchange favours and cooperate to help one another.
 Meanwhile, El and Orion’s mutual attraction continues to develop.
 Orion invites her to join him and his friends in New York enclave, but El refuses, as she has other plans.

 Modern enclaves require massive amounts of mana, not only to build, but to buy the spells from established enclaves.
 However, during her junior year, El stumbled across a spellbook, known as the Golden Stone Sutras, that was previously believed lost.
 The sutras provide instructions for creating smaller but still secure spaces that can be constructed by just one wizard for much less mana, as long as that wizard is sufficiently powerful.
 El intends to travel the world, setting up Golden Stone enclaves; Orion agrees to go with her, provided they survive graduation.